 Reefs of hard rock, soft sediments, intricate caves and underwater arches provide homes for complex communities of plants, crustaceans, molluscs and fish.
-Sheltered from the worst of the southerly winds Te Whanganui-a-Hei gives visitors an opportunity to learn from and enjoy an unspoilt marine environment.
+Sheltered from the strength of the southerly winds Te Whanganui o Hei gives visitors an opportunity to learn from and enjoy an unspoiled marine environment.

-Many kiwis will be familiar with the spectacular coastal walk into Cathedral Cove, but perhaps the best way to explore the breathtaking coastline of the reserve is by kayak.
+Many Kiwis will be familiar with the spectacular coastal walk into Cathedral Cove which is closed for now, but the best way to explore the towering cliffs and sculpted coastline of the reserve is up close by kayak.

 The picturesque limestone cliffs, superb volcanic coastline, clear water and abundant marine life of Hahei’s marine reserve blend to create New Zealand’s best kayaking trip.

-Along the way your guides will take you kayaking through limestone archways, into sea caves and will even serve up a café quality cappuchino for you on the beach!
+Along the way your guides will take you paddling through limestone archways, into sea caves and will even serve up café quality cappuccino for you right on the beach!

 Scenic Adventure Tour

-Boating in and around this amazing coastline can be as simple as taking a guided scenic adventure boat tour on the Hahei Explorer.
-Referred to by many as a photographers dream, this one hour highlights tour departs daily from Hahei beach.
+Boating in and around this amazing coastline can be as simple as taking a guided scenic boat tour on the Hahei Explorer.
+Referred to by many as a photographers' dream, this one hour highlights tour departs daily from Hahei beach.